+855 (0) 86 665 567

 Do not litter; keep our community clean and safe.

-In any situation, do keep a smile on the face as this will also help your interlocutor to keep a “face-saving” attitude, for making someone “losing face” may lead to misunderstandings and should you lose temper, you could end up spoiling your entire holidays.
+In any situation, keeping a smile on your face will also help your interlocutor to keep a “face-saving” attitude, for making someone “lose face” may lead to misunderstandings, and should you lose your temper, you could end up spoiling your entire holidays.

 FACTS & TIPS

-When travelling to the Kingdom of Cambodia …
+When traveling to the Kingdom of Cambodia …

-And while preparing your travel and stay, visitors should think about what to bring along and to take care to observe local customs and common-sense practices.
+While preparing their travel and stay, visitors should think about what to bring along and take care to observe local customs and common-sense practices.
 You may find it useful to familiarize yourself with the following common Facts and Tips before embarking on your trip to Cambodia.

-1- Good shoes for the visits of the temples; tongs and sandals are not recommended.
+1- Good shoes for visits to the temples; tongs and sandals are not recommended.

-2- Bring a cap + sun glasses for sun protection and sunscreen protection cream; Straw hats are available for sale at Temple entrances (around USD1.50 to USD2 per piece); Drinking a lot of water is recommended, so keep in mind to often drink as much as possible so to avoid severe dehydration.
+2- Bring a cap + sunglasses for sun protection and sunscreen protection cream; Straw hats are available for sale at Temple entrances (around USD1.50 to USD2 per piece) Drinking a lot of water is recommended, so keep in mind often drink as much as possible so to avoid severe dehydration.

-4- Mosquito repellent may be helpful for the persons allergic to mosquito bites;
+4-Mosquito repellent may be helpful for persons allergic to mosquito bites;

-5- Some medicines (Paracetamol, Imodium) may be helpful though good pharmacies are available around town / No need for malaria treatment (though recommended if going to the remote places and far-Eastern provinces such as Mondulkiri or Ratanakiri).
+5-Some medicines (Paracetamol, Imodium) may be helpful though good pharmacies are available around town / No need for malaria treatment (though recommended if going to remote places and far-eastern provinces such as Mondulkiri or Ratanakiri).

-6- IMPORTANT: Have ready upon arrival 1 or 2 ID-Photos for visa processing on your arrival at Airport; your photo for temple pass will be taken on spot when processing the pass.
-Have some small US Dollar change and notes / one-1, five-5 or ten-10 US Dollar notes (exchange Rates may sometimes be more advantageous in Cambodia); Also note that your passport MUST be valid 06/six months AFTER the date of your planned departure from Cambodia!
+6-IMPORTANT: Upon arrival 1 or 2 ID-Photos for visa processing on your arrival at the Airport; your photo for the temple pass will be taken on the spot when processing the pass.
+Have some small US Dollar change and notes / one-1, five-5, or ten-10 US Dollar notes (exchange Rates may sometimes be more advantageous in Cambodia); Also note that your passport MUST be valid 06/six months AFTER the date of your planned departure from Cambodia!

-7- Be careful of LOSSING the individual Temple pass (otherwise you may need to purchase a new one);
+7-Be careful of losing the individual Temple pass (otherwise you may need to purchase a new one);

 CAMBODIA INSIDER

-In order to promote the Kingdom of Cambodia and help new visitors and customers to get an idea of the destination, one’s need ‘in-depth and insider information and such information that only someone living and working in his/her native country would perhaps know!
+In order to promote the Kingdom of Cambodia and help new visitors and customers get an idea of the destination, one needs in-depth and insider information and such information that only someone living and working in his/her native country would perhaps know!

 Destination Insider Information